dij0s/PETAL/thesis/bachelor_thesis.typ

 = State of the Art <state_of_art>

 #highlight("TODO: CHECKER VIM TEMP!!")
-#highlight("TODO: parler état de l'art LLM tout court et décrire la technologie ou juste approcher")
+#highlight("TODO: parler état de l'art LLM tout court et décrire la technologie ou juste approcher -> MoE")

 Large language models are highly effective tools for natural language processing and offer various opportunities to enhance our day-to-day tasks and workflows.
 Ever since they have been introduced to the public, they have been adopted across a wide range of fields and applications.